 39th International Conference and Expo on Advanced Ceramics and Composites

 ICACC’15 showcases cutting-edge research and product developments in advanced ceramics, armor ceramics, solid oxide fuel cells, ceramic coatings, bioceramics and more.
 The technical program consists of 13 symposia, six focused sessions, the 4th Global Young Investigator Forum and the 2nd European Union – USA Engineering Ceramics Summit.
-Download the ICACC’15 call for papers brochure for more information.
-These technical sessions along with an Industry Exposition, will provide an open forum for scientists, researchers, engineers and industries from around the world to present and exchange findings on recent advances on various aspects related to ceramic science and technology.
+The technical program and Industry Expo provide an open forum for scientists, researchers, engineers and industries from around the world to present and exchange findings on recent advances on various aspects related to ceramic science and technology.

 |Who Should Attend|